-1. Summary information School Chris the Ki ng Catholic Primary School Academic Year 2018/19 Total PP budget £44880 Date of most recent PP Review Sept 2 2018 Total number of pupils 382 Number of pupils eligible for PP 38 Date for next internal review of this strategy Sept 2 2019
+1. Summary information n School Chris the Ki ng Catholic Primary School Academic Year 2019-20 Total PP budget £68400 Date of most recent PP Review Sept 2019 Total number of pupils 390 Number of pupils eligible for PP 41 Date for next internal review of this strategy Sept 2020

-End of Key Stage 2 Current Attainment 2018 (Based on Teacher Assessment July 2018) All Pupils (45) Pupil Premium (4) Non - Pupil Premium (41)
+End of Key Stage 2 Current Attainment 2019 (Based on Teacher Assessment July 2019) All Pupils (45) Pupil Premium (4) Non - Pupil Premium (41)

-% achieving ARE + or above in reading, writing and maths 68.9% 50% 70.3%
+% achieving ARE + or above in reading, writing and maths 66% 25% 71%

-% at ARE+ in reading 73.3% 50% 75.6
+% at ARE+ in reading 73% 50% 73%

-% at ARE+ in writing 80 % 50% 82.9%
+% at ARE+ in writing 75% 50% 78%

-% at ARE+ in maths 73.4 50% 75.6%
+% at ARE+ in maths 84% 50% 85%

-3. Barriers to future attainment (for pupils eligible for PP including high ability)

-- Poor attainment in RWM Combined by PP children.
-A. - PP children make insufficient progress (in the view school) to enable a greater proportion of PP children achieve at a greater depth. В. - C. Poor attainment and social issues with the Y5 cohort is having a detrimental effect on their academic progress and that of their peers.
+3. Barriers to future attainment (for pupils eligible for PP including high ability) In-sch ool barriers A. Poor attainment in RWM Combined of disadvantaged children.
+B. Disadvantaged children make insufficient progress (in the view school) to enable a greater proportion of disadvantaged children achieve at a greater depth.
+C. Poor attainment and social issues with the Y6 cohort is having a detrimental effect on their academic progress and that of their peers.
+Extern al barriers D. Attendance rates for pupils eligible for disadvantaged are below the target for all children of 96% This reduces their school hours and causes them to fall behind on average.
+E. Support provided to families.